g-plane/zsh-yarn-autocompletions/README.md

 ## Installation

-You need to compile the Rust code by yourself, so Rust development is needed.
+You need to compile the Rust code by yourself, so Rust development environment is needed.

 ### Steps to compile